Skip to content

 ACT uses a tool called defusion, learning to observe your thoughts without automatically obeying them.

-When you catch yourself thinking, “I have to make everyone happy” or “They’ll be upset if I don’t help,” try this mental shift:
+Catch yourself when you think, “I have to make everyone happy” or “They'll be upset if I don't help,” and try this:

-That small phrase (“I’m noticing the thought…”) helps you step back and see the story for what it is — just a thought, not a rule.
+That little phrase “I’m noticing the thought…” helps you step back and see the story for what it is — just a thought, not a rule.

 5. Allow Imperfection

-Your worth isn’t tied to how smoothly the day goes or how others feel.
+Your worth isn't defined by how well the day is flowing or how others are feeling.

 If You Slip Back Into Old Patterns, That's Okay

-Growth isn’t about never reverting; it’s about noticing it faster and being kinder to yourself when it happens.
+Growth isn't about never reverting; it's about noticing that it's happening faster and being kinder to yourself when it does.

-If you find yourself people-pleasing, over-functioning, or retreating into silence again, pause, breathe, and gently redirect.
+If you catch yourself people-pleasing, over-functioning, or retreating into silence again, pause, breathe, and gently redirect.

 How Therapy Can Help